bhanuprakashpega/pega-helm-charts/charts/pega/README.md

 ---           |---
 web           | Interactive, foreground processing nodes that are exposed to the load balancer.
 Pega recommends that these node use the node classification “WebUser” `nodetype`. batch         | Background processing nodes which handle workloads for non-interactive processing.
 Pega recommends that these node use the node classification “BackgroundProcessing” `nodetype`.
-These nodes should not be exposed to the load balancer. stream (Deprecated)        | For Pega Platform release 8.8 and later, Pega has deprecated the use of embedded "Stream tier" nodes.
-For new deployments, Pega recommends that you enable an Externalized Kafka configuration under External Services; for existing deployments, nodes that run an embedded deployment of Kafka and are not exposed to the load balancer.
+These nodes should not be exposed to the load balancer. stream (Deprecated)        | For Pega Platform release 8.8 and later, Pega has deprecated the use of embedded "Stream tier" nodes.Embedded Stream Tier will support until the Pega Platform release 8.8 and Pega has deprecated the use of embedded "Stream tier" nodes.For new deployments, Pega supports by default an Externalized Kafka configuration under External Services; We removed the Embedded support for the upcoming releases of Helm.
+For existing deployments, nodes that run an embedded deployment of Kafka and are not exposed to the load balancer.
 Pega requires that these nodes use the node classification “Stream” nodetype.

 #### Small deployment with a single tier